Terms & Conditions

 The Provider shall only process the Customer Personal Data during the Term and for not more than 30 days following the end of the Term, subject to the other provisions of this clause.
 The Provider shall only process the Customer Personal Data on the documented instructions of the Customer including with regard to transfers of the Customer Personal Data to any place outside the European Economic Area set out in these Terms & Conditions or any other document agreed by the parties in writing.

 Notwithstanding any other provision of these Terms & Conditions, the Provider may process the Customer Personal Data if and to the extent that the Provider is required to do so by (applicable law).
 In such a case, the Provider shall inform the Customer of the legal requirement before processing, unless that law prohibits such information (on important grounds of public interest).

-The Provider shall ensure that persons authorised to process the Customer Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.
-The Provider and the Customer shall each implement appropriate technical and organisational measures to ensure an appropriate level of security for the Customer Personal Data, including those measures specified in Paragraph 4 of Schedule 1 (Data Processing Information).
+I shall ensure that the process of Customer Personal Data is confidential.
+The Provider and the Customer shall each implement appropriate technical and organisational measures to ensure an appropriate level of security for the Customer Personal Data.

 8. Loss of Computer & Storage Data